 How is Auli in Summer

-Summer arrives in Auli in March and weather is largely favorable with temperature varying from a high of 25°C to low of 10°C.
+Summer arrives in Auli in March and the weather is largely favorable with temperatures varying from a high of 25°C to a low of 10°C.

-Since Auli is a ski destination, winter months from November till February are considered to be the best time to visit Auli.
+Since Auli is a ski destination, the winter months from November to February are considered to be the best time to visit Auli.
 This is when this meadow is covered in a thick carpet of snow making it ideal for skiing down the slopes dotted with deodar and oak forest.

 How to Reach Auli

-By Road: Auli could be reached by road from various places in Uttarakhand.
-Several buses ply regularly between major destinations in Uttrakahand to Auli.
+- By Road: Auli could be reached by road from various places in Uttarakhand.
+Several buses ply regularly between major destinations in Uttrakhand to Auli.

-By Rail: Haridwar is the nearest railway station to reach Auli located approx. 273 kilometers away.
-From there one could catch state buses, private buses or hire taxi to reach Auli.
+- By Rail: Haridwar is the nearest railway station to reach Auli located approx. 273 kilometers away.
+From there one could catch state buses, private buses, or hire a taxi to reach Auli.

 An important pilgrimage site, Amarkantak also happens to be one of the finest hill stations in Madhya Pradesh.
 This sylvan hill town is dotted with forests and ponds.
-The picturesque setting and air of quietude is one of the reasons why you should visit Amarkantak.
-Amarkantak also happens to be the meeting point of Vindhya and Satpura mountain ranges as well as source of Sone and Narmada river.
+The picturesque setting and air of quietude are one of the reasons why you should visit Amarkantak.
+Amarkantak also happens to be the meeting point of the Vindhya and Satpura mountain ranges as well as a source of the Sone and Narmada rivers.
 One of the main attractions in Amarkantak is Kabir Chabutra where the poet saint Kabir is said to have meditated.

 How is Amarkantak in Summer

-Located as it is in central India, Amarkantak weather gets hot in summer months despite being a hill station.
+Located as it is in central India, Amarkantak weather gets hot in the summer months despite being a hill station.
 April till June experiences dry heat followed by humid but cooler monsoon from July till September.
-Temperature of Amarkantak could vary from a high of 45 degrees to low of 30 degrees during summer months.
+The temperature of Amarkantak could vary from a high of 45 degrees to a low of 30 degrees during the summer months.